bensheldon/kindle_clippings/README.md

 1. Download the `My Clippings.txt` file from your Kindle
 2. Upload your `My Clippings.txt` into the [`import_here`](./import_here) directory via the GitHub UI.

+This will automatically trigger a GitHub Actions workflow that will parse the contents of your `My Clippings.txt`, append new items to [`clippings.yml`](./clippings.yml), delete the original file you uploaded, and create a new commit with those changes.
+Then the workflow will rebuild and republish the GitHub Pages website.

 ## Development

 Install it: